makerdao/community/governance/polls/Ratification Poll for Adding the Deco Fixed Rate Core Unit (DECO-001) - October 11, 2021.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

 *MIP39c2-SP23 establishes a Deco Fixed Rate Core Unit for the integration and maintenance of the Deco protocol facilitating Fixed Rate Vaults.
-For more information about the history of this MIP, which was originally posted on 5 August 2021.*
+For more information about the history of this MIP, which was originally posted on 5 August 2021, please see [here](https://forum.makerdao.com/t/fixed-rate-vaults-proposal-with-deco-protocol/9707).*

 Please review the links below to inform your position on this proposal before voting.
 * [Cannonical Proposal Version](https://github.com/makerdao/mips/blob/3fbfda3cf6326fd0f77cf670f7c0b0cd2dc522b2/MIP39/MIP39c2-Subproposals/MIP39c2-SP23.md)